rapid7/insightconnect-plugins/storage/help.md

 # Description

 This plugin is obsolete.
-The functionality of this plugin has been superseded with the following product features.
+The functionality of this plugin has been superseded with the following product features:
 [Global Artifacts](https://docs.rapid7.com/insightconnect/manage-global-artifacts/)
 [Custom Loop Variables](https://docs.rapid7.com/insightconnect/loop-step/)